 If you’re new to investing, you may be wondering what you should be investing in.
-There are so many complex terms in the investing world and it can be quite confusing for a beginner.
-If you’ve ever browsed personal finance blogs or forums, you’d most certainly have come across posts/articles mentioning stocks and ETFs (Exchange Traded Funds).
+There are so many complicated terms that are thrown around in the investing world and it can be quite confusing for a beginner.
+If you've ever browsed personal finance blogs or forums, you'd most certainly have come across posts/articles mentioning stocks and ETFs (Exchange Traded Funds).
 But what exactly are they?
 And which one should you consider buying when building your own investment portfolio?

 In this article, we go over everything you need to understand about stocks and ETFs.
 We’ll cover what they are, the differences between them, and what you should know before you invest in them.

 A stock is a type of security that represents the ownership of a portion of a company.
 Stocks are sometimes referred to as equities and are traded in units called shares.
 For example you’d say “I bought 3 shares of ABC company’s stock”.
 However, in practice, you’ll often see the words stock and share used interchangeably.

 Companies sell shares to raise money to fund their growth and operations.
 In exchange, the owner of a share (called the shareholder), is entitled to vote in shareholder meetings, receive a portion of the company’s profit (i.e. dividends), and sell their share to somebody else.